 Biology majors can take these courses as part of their curriculum or elective selections.
 Nonscience majors, who must also meet the credit requirements of their major, generally restrict their choices to one or two of the recommended courses listed above.

-Preprofessional students typically select one of the major options below (click to view the curriculum sheets, in PDF format):
+Premedical students could also select one of the major options below (click to view the curriculum sheets, in PDF format):

 Timeline for Pre-professional Studies